HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 * Support the following US Core and US Meds resource profiles:
 	* US Core Medication
 	* US Meds MedicationAdministration
-	* US Meds MedicationDispense

 * Support xml resource formats for all PDMP interactions.

 ##### Profile Interactions:

-* The PDMP Requestor **SHALL** support the FHIR Search interaction for MedicationRequest profile.
+* The PDMP Requestor **SHALL** support the FHIR Search interaction for MedicationRequest and MedicationDispense profile.

-* The PDMP Requestor **SHOULD** support the FHIR Read profile interaction MedicationRequest profile.
+* The PDMP Requestor **SHOULD** support the FHIR Read profile interaction MedicationRequest and MedicationDispense profile.

 * The PDMP Requestor **MAY** support other FHIR profile interactions.